jnozzi/cocoadev.com/markdown/ForallMacro.md

 /* Yes, I keep changing this.
-I don't like the examples I keep coming up with! */ for each (object) within (General/[NSApp windows]) as (General/NSWindow *window) {
+I don't like the examples I keep coming up with! */ for each (object) within ([NSApp windows]) as (NSWindow *window) {
-	General/NSLog(@"path components for %@'s file:", window);
+	NSLog(@"path components for %@'s file:", window);
-	General/NSArray *components = General/window representedFilename] pathComponents];
+	NSArray *components = window representedFilename] pathComponents];
-	for each (reverseObject) within (components) as ([[NSString *component) General/NSLog(@"\t%@", component);
+	for each (reverseObject) within (components) as ([[NSString *component) NSLog(@"\t%@", component);
 }

 ----

 I'm still (after three or more years!) amazed at the many different efforts people have made at this.
 Well done!
 That said, I'm not entirely sure what deficiencies of the very simple original are being addressed by these, and so I'd like to see some discussion of that.
-What do you think? -- General/RobRix
+What do you think? -- RobRix
 ----
 This seems so absolutely pointless to me.
-(Allan's original idea was a nice shorthand though)  -- General/FjolnirAsgeirsson
+(Allan's original idea was a nice shorthand though)  -- FjolnirAsgeirsson